symartinezbarahona/Fetch-Rewards-Coding-Assignment/README.md

 # Fetch Rewards Coding Project
 ## Overview
-In this project, I demonstrated my ability to reason about data as well as showcased how I communicate findings and insights with stakeholders and business executives.
+In this project, I will demonstrate my ability to reason about data as well as showcase how I communicate findings and insights with stakeholders and business executives.

 ----
 ## Requirements